|Click this mouse for

 is it individuals acting in defiance of their own denomination’s rules and regulations?

-was some deeply held religious belief or due to some social or economic condition at the time is beyond the scope of
+some deeply held religious belief or due to some social or economic condition at the time is beyond the scope of this

 It is not required to have the government’s permission to be ‘religiously married’ although it may be difficult to